Ontario pharmacists now treating 13 common ailments

 - Urinary tract infections (uncomplicated)

-The concept of pharmacists prescribing is not new and has existed in other provinces, such as Alberta, for several years.3 This new expanded scope for pharmacists allows for better access to all Ontarians.
+The concept of pharmacists prescribing is not new and has existed in other provinces, such as Alberta, for several years.
+This new expanded scope for what pharmacists can prescribe in Ontario allows for better access to all people in the province while providing improved patient care.

 The Ontario government expects the change to make health care more convenient for most residents.
-The government states that the majority of Ontario residents live within five kilometres of a pharmacy, which makes them one the most-accessible health care touchpoints within the broader health system.2
+The government says the majority of Ontario residents live within five kilometres of a pharmacy, which makes them one the most-accessible health care touchpoints within the broader health system.

 Benefits for you and your members